seandbroderick/seandbroderick/README.md

 - Hi, I’m @seandbroderick
 - I’m interested in video game and AI development
-- I’m currently learning to code at CU Boulder!
+- I’m currently studying Computer Science at the University of Colorado Boulder
 - How to reach me: seandbroderick@gmail.com